Vote counting is underway in Nigeria’s tightest presidential election since military rule ended in 1999.

 But this time, there is also a strong challenge from a third-party candidate in the race to succeed President Muhammadu Buhari – the Labour Party’s Peter Obi, who is backed by many young people.

-Tens of thousands of polling stations are counting the results, which will be collated and sent to the electoral headquarters in the capital Abuja.
+The results are being counted at tens of thousands of polling stations, and will be collated and sent to the electoral headquarters in the capital Abuja.